jayesh423/data-engineering-zoomcamp/week_4_analytics_engineering/homework_jp.md

 Similar to what we've done in fact_trips, keep only records with known pickup and dropoff locations entries for pickup and dropoff locations.
 Run it via the CLI without limits (is_test_run: false) and filter records with pickup time in year 2019.

+Answer:
+    -- 22998722
+    select count(9) from `ny-rides-jpatel.dbt_jayesh423.fact_fhv_trips` where extract(YEAR FROM pickup_datetime)=2019

 ### Question 5:
 **What is the month with the biggest amount of rides after building a tile for the fact_fhv_trips table** Create a dashboard with some tiles that you find interesting to explore the data.
 One tile should show the amount of trips per month, as done in the videos for fact_trips, based on the fact_fhv_trips table.

+Answer:
+    January has the biggest amount of rides- 19,849,151.